Our Verdict

 Sensitivity

 The sheer amount of bulk in the base of the Tecton inhibits sensitivity.
-With a 30mm stack and a carbon fiber plate, you can feel what is going on beneath your feet, but not very well.
-At its forefoot, the stack is 25mm, which is significantly thicker than the entire stack of many trail running shoes.
+With a 34 mm stack and a carbon fiber plate, you can feel what is going on beneath your feet, but not very well.
+At its forefoot, the stack is 28 mm, which is more on par with the entire stack of many trail running shoes.
 The added rigidity of the carbon fiber plate dampens the sensation of whatever you are running across, which helps allow for quick turnover, but doesn't provide the intimate trail experience that many trail runners crave.

 Stability

 While the Tecton lacks sensitivity, it does not lack stability, which is often the case in the world of trail running shoes.
 With a wide landing platform and precise-fitting midfoot, the security of this shoe is palpable from the moment you tighten the laces.
-The Tecton has a 5mm differential, so your heel doesn't sit particularly high above your toes, which adds to the overall stability.
+The Tecton claims to only have a 5 mm differential, and we measured it at 6 mm, which is about average.
 The heel design adds comfortable stability by being the most padded part of the shoe body.
 Its contoured fit stays snug, and the heel-lock eyelet allows for a bit of customization to widen the array of ankle sizes it works for.
 The rubberized lattice adds some structure, creating lateral support.

 Our main tester took a serious digger after misstepping on a fist-sized rock on a downhill section of trail while wearing the Tecton X. A tumble that would have resulted in a sprained ankle in a shoe with a higher heel lift or less lateral structure resulted in some minor bumps and bruises and a minorly sore ankle.
 Her ankle was the weak link that caused the fall, but the wide platform and padded heel collar saved the vulnerable ligaments and allowed her to finish the few miles of trail that led back to her car.